ethical-se/ese-practices/ESE-FAQ.md

 ## Acknowledgment

-This work was funded by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).
+Version 1.0 of ESE was supported by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).